microsoft/pxt-arcadeshield/README.md

-# Arcade Shield extension for MakeCode for BBC micro:bit (V2)
+# MakeCode extension: Arcade Shield for BBC micro:bit (V2)

 This MakeCode extension allows you to use any of the  MakeCode Arcade shields with the MakeCode for BBC micro:bit editor.
 The extension provides access to the screen and buttons on the shield, and has